saleyn/euds/README.md

 to either `gen_tcp` or `gen_udp` Erlang socket.
 This allows to reuse existing Erlang send/receive API on file descriptors set up externally.

+Additionally this NIF library has functions `send_fd/2` and `recv_fd/1` do send and receive file descriptors through a Unix Domain Socket.

 Note: there is a bug in the OTP socket management which requires the Erlang distribution to be patched in order for this project to work.
 The patch can be found here: https://github.com/saleyn/otp/compare/uds.
 It was submitted